 - 120 Hours Behind the Wheel, Driving on Local and Interstate Roads

 After your classes are finished, you will take your driving test on the same roads and courses where you trained.
 We give you every advantage you need to pass your CDL exam and start the career of your dreams!
-Don't delay any longer, and call now or fill out our online form to get started.
-Check out our Facebook for more information on 160 and the Illinois CDL test.
+Don't delay any longer; fill out our online form to get started.
+Check out our Facebook for more information on 160 or the CDL test, or go ahead and call us to choose your training at any of our convenient school locations throughout the country!